 Apply for a PIN.

-· APPLY FOR A PIN!
 Both the student and the parent will need to apply for a Federal Student Aid PIN.
 This PIN allows you to sign your FAFSA electronically.
 You can apply for a PIN at the Department of Education’s Federal Student Aid PIN website.

-· FILLING OUT THE FAFSA IS FREE!
 If a website asks you to pay to fill it out, you are not dealing with the official Federal Department of Education FAFSA site.
-The official government site is www.fafsa.ed.gov
+The official government site is fafsa.ed.gov

-· GATHER THE DOCUMENTS NEEDED TO APPLY.
 The FAFSA asks for information about you, the student, as well as your parents if you are considered dependent.
 This information includes your social security number, legal name, date of birth, address, and information about your financial situation.
-If you filed taxes, you will need data from your 2013 taxes (or estimated information), W-2 information, records of untaxed income, asset information, etc. For more instructions about filing the FAFSA, visit the Department of Education’s Federal Student Aid website.
+If you filed taxes, you will need data from your taxes (or estimated information), W-2 information, records of untaxed income, asset information, etc. For more instructions about filing the FAFSA, visit the Department of Education’s Federal Student Aid website.

-· SIGN YOUR FAFSA!
-If you do not sign your FAFSA, the federal processor will reject your application.
-If you are a dependent student, you AND your parent will both need to sign the FAFSA for it to be considered complete and official.
+If you don’t sign your FAFSA, the federal processor will reject your application.
+If you are a dependent student, you and your parent will both need to sign the FAFSA for it to be considered complete and official.
 You can sign your FAFSA by using your Federal Student Aid PIN.

-· REVIEW YOUR STUDENT AID REPORT!
 After your FAFSA is processed, you can access your Student Aid Report (SAR) by logging back into the Department of Education’s Federal Student Aid FAFSA website.
 The SAR contains important information about your financial aid eligibility, terms, conditions, and whether or not you were selected for verification.
 If you were selected for federal verification, you will be asked to supply schools with more documentation.